CodeKommissar/The-WebDev-Blog/content/the_command_line/shortcuts.md

 ### 4) Pasting Commands

-<span class="underline">Ctrl + Shift + V:</span> To paste text into the terminal, instead of using the classic Ctrl + V, you are going to add the Shift key for paste to function.
+<span class="underline">Ctrl + Shift + V:</span> To paste text into the terminal, instead of using the classic Ctrl + V, you are going to need to add the Shift key for paste to function.

 ### 5) Moving the Cursor

+Paste this into your terminal:

+	the quick brown fox jumps over the lazy dog

+So you can test the following shortcuts.

 <span class="underline">Ctrl+Left</span> and <span class="underline">Ctrl+Right:</span> Hitting Ctrl and the left or right arrow keys jumps between words in your command line.

 <span class="underline">Ctrl+A</span> or <span class="underline">Home:</span> Moves your cursor to the beginning of the line.
 This is useful if you've typed a command but realize that there's a typo in the first word.
-Instead of holding down the left arrow key, just hit Ctrl+A/Home and correct it.
+Instead of holding down the left arrow key, just hit Ctrl+A or Home and correct it.

 <span class="underline">Ctrl+E or End:</span> Moves your cursor to the end of the line.

 ### 6) Deleting Commands

+<span class="underline">Ctrl+W:</span> This deletes the word before the cursor only.

 <span class="underline">Ctrl+U:</span> This clears the entire line so you can type in a completely new command.

-<span class="underline">Ctrl+W:</span> This deletes the word before the cursor only.
+You can use the text from the previous lesson to try these shortcuts ;).

 ### 7) Back to the Home Directory